sahilrajput03/sahilrajput03/learn-paypal.md

 ## Important note about transactions in PayPal

-Transactions for a subscription won't exist unless the payment has been made, thus if you are fetching transactions for a subscription and it gives you resource doesn't exist erro then that means there the transaction is **not successful**.
+- Transactions for a subscription won't exist unless the payment has been made, thus if you are fetching transactions for a subscription and it gives you resource doesn't exist erro then that means there the transaction is **not successful**.
+- Also, this stackoverflow answer says txn is created in around 5-10 minutes but in my experience the txn is created on paypal (+ accessible) as soon as the payment is completed.

-Also, when transaction is successful you can see the transaction in **Seller Account** like that:
+- Also, when transaction is successful you can see the transaction in **Seller Account** like that:

 ![image](https://github.com/sahilrajput03/sahilrajput03/assets/31458531/f796e1f0-c95a-46e9-9a38-d4b0db6f5b82)